Allison Phillips (MA/MSCRP 2007)

 Colleen earned her B.A. in Political Science from the University of Notre Dame with a minor in Portuguese/Brazilian Studies.
 As an undergraduate student, Colleen spent several months as an intern with Maryknoll Laymissioners in São Paulo, Brazil and as a student in Salvador da Bahia, Brazil.
 During her graduate studies at UT, Colleen volunteered as a visitor with the Hutto Visitation Program, an immigrant detention visitation program at the T. Don Hutto Facility outside of Austin.
 Her Master's thesis project incorporated a combination of field interviews and GIS analysis to examine the intersection between transportation equity and race in São Paulo.
-Colleen currently resides in Sarasota, Florida where she directs the Community Data Initiative at SCOPE, a local nonprofit focused on community engagement.
-She is also teaching a course called "Community & Regional Development in Latin America" as an adjunct professor at New College of Florida.
+Colleen is currently Chief Transportation Planner at the City of Sarasota.

 Danielle Rojas (MA/MSCRP 2013)

 Originally from Colorado, Danielle obtained a B.A. in International Affairs with a focus in Latin American Studies from Florida State University.
 During her undergraduate study, she spent several months teaching in Lima, Perú, and she also conducted research in Popayán and Bogotá, Colombia.
 Currently, Danielle’s M.A. studies focused on housing, environmental justice, and social relations in previously informal, now consolidated, areas around Lima’s original urban center (San Martin de Porras, San Juan de Miraflores, and Independencia.)
 She completed her thesis on self-help renting in Lima and continues to work on issues of social housing and empowerment.